 Make sure that it’s a separate comb and not the same one you use combing hair.
 You don’t want to mess around with potential infections because of cross-contamination.

 The comb acts like the guard portion of a bikini trimmer protecting the skin from the sharp scissors.

-Use the comb to pull up pubic and then cut it with the scissors just like the way hair dressers cut your hair.
+Use the comb to pull up pubic hair and then cut it with the scissors just like the way hairdressers cut your hair.

-Using a wash cloth, loofah or sponge, gently exfoliate the area prior to shaving.
-Doing this helps remove dead skin and will allow the blade to shave close to the root.
+Doing this helps remove dead skin and will allow the blade to cut close to the root.

-Remember that to use something with a scent as it could cause a negative reaction down there.
+Remember that to use something with a scent as it could cause an adverse reaction down there.

-A good way to be efficient is doing this inside the shower.
+This is an excellent way to be efficient in doing this inside the shower.

-Razor selection is also important.
+Razor selection is also outstanding.
 You may want to choose something specifically for sensitive skin because this is a sensitive area.